-Over half of the present material is lightly-contaminated soil from CSIRO mineral processing research over 30 years ago (and could conceivably be reclassified, since it is no more radioactive than many natural rocks and sands).
+Over half of the present 400+ m3 of LLW is lightly-contaminated soil from CSIRO mineral processing research over 40 years ago (and could conceivably be reclassified, since it is no more radioactive than many natural rocks and sands).
 Annual arisings are small (the 40 cubic metres would be three truckloads).

 Long-lived intermediate-level (category S) wastes will be stored above ground in an engineered facility designed to hold them secure for an extended period and to shield their radiation until a geological repository is eventually justified and established, or alternative arrangements made.

-There is about 500 cubic metres of category S waste at various locations awaiting disposal, and future annual arisings will be about 5 cubic metres from all sources including states & territories, Commonwealth agencies and from radiopharmaceutical production.
+There is about 650 cubic metres of category S waste at various locations awaiting disposal, and future annual arisings will be about five cubic metres from all sources including states & territories, Commonwealth agencies and from radiopharmaceutical production.
 To this will be added about 30 m3 of returned wastes from reprocessing spent ANSTO research reactor fuel in Europe.
 This will be conditioned by vitrification or embedding in cement, and is expected by about 2020.

 In 1992, with the full cooperation of all state and territory governments, the Commonwealth government initiated an Australia-wide survey to site a low level waste repository.
 In May 2003 a final site for the national repository near Woomera in South Australia was decided.
 The disposal area of the repository would be about 100 metres square, with long trenches up to 20 metres deep.
 It would be set in a 2.25 square kilometre buffer zone.